The weight filtration on real singular homology is motivic: The real realization

-\begin{rem} We can give a more concrete description of the factorization.
+\begin{rem} We can give a more concrete description of the factorization on homology groups.
 Let $f\colon X'\to X$ be a proper map of real topological manifolds of pure dimensions.
 Then, the \emph{transfer map} $f^!$ is defined as the composition

 where $\mathrm{PD}$ is the Poincaré duality map from cohomology with compact support to homology.Let $X,Y$ be smooth real algebraic varieties.
 If $Z\hookrightarrow X\times_k Y$ is a closed subscheme such that the map $p \colon Z\to X$ is finite and dominant, letting $q\colon Z\to Y$ be the canonical map, we have a map These assemble into a map